 Bank of America Breaking Out to the Upside

 With 38 technical indicators you will have plenty of tools to analyse any stock’s chart and decide on where price might be headed.
-Plus, MetaTrader 5 supports the use of Expert Advisors, turning the platform into an auto-traders dream.
+Plus, MetaTrader 5 supports the use of Expert Advisors, making the platform perfect for autotrading.

 AvaTrade Bank of America Stock Trading Information:

 - Trading Times: Monday – Friday 14:30 – 20:59 GMT

 - Country: USA